 Day 4: Fly down the same hills you climbed on Day 1, soaking in the scenery and saying farewell to Fimmark.
 On days with good weather, you can make a worthwhile detour to the edge of Sautso for a breathtaking view of Northern Europe’s largest canyon and the Alta River.

 Itinerary #3: Five Days in the Border Region

 Day 1: Start your day in Tromsø, where after breakfast you'll make the two-hour drive to Signaldalen.
 Once there, you'll meet your husky team and start sledding toward the border region of Norway, Finland, and Sweden.
 After a fun and challenging day of uphill climbs, you'll help take care of the happy huskies and make camp for the night in your lavvu.

 Day 2: Have breakfast in your warm tent before packing up and sledding toward the border, through a beautiful high-mountain area known as Laplands.
 Enjoy the scenery and keep an eye out for the many herds of reindeer that populate the area.
 Depending on the day's route, you'll either make camp in Sweden or Finland for the evening.

 Day 3: You can expect another beautiful day in the high mountains, and will pass through an area known for its amazing fishing.
 Your guides will bring ice fishing equipment, so cross your fingers for a freshly-caught dinner on your third evening in the wilderness.

 Day 5: Your last day is one of the most beautiful, and you'll pass by a number of scenic lakes before enjoying lunch at the place where the three countries meet.
 Fuel up for one last challenging afternoon, and finally end the journey back at Signaldalen.
-That evening, relax in Tromsø - you earned it!
+Enjoy a last evening of relaxation in Tromsø.

 When To Go